Visiting the beautiful Pyramids of Giza

 Visiting The Pyramids of Giza

-The Great Pyramid of Giza: Estimated 2,580 – 2,560 BC
+The Great Pyramid of Giza: About 2,580 – 2,560 BC

-Also encased in polished white limestone, it once stood at 481’ tall (146 m).
-Today, due to pillaging of these ‘casing stones’ and erosion, it’s 455’ (138 m).
+Also once encased in polished white limestone, it stood at 481’ tall (146 m).
+Today, due to the pillaging of these ‘casing stones’ and erosion, it’s 455’ (138 m).

 The three smaller pyramids you see on the plateau are also part of Khufu’s legacy, built for queens, and a daughter.

-Pyramid of Khafre: Estimated 2,570 BC
+Pyramid of Khafre: About 2,570 BC

 Khafre’s pyramid appears taller than his father’s (Khufu), but was just built on higher ground.
 This is the middle pyramid and is 448’ tall (136 m).

-Pyramid of Menkaure: Estimated 2,510 BC
+Pyramid of Menkaure: About 2,510 BC

 The smallest pyramid, at 213’ (70 m), was built for Pharaoh Menkaure, Khufu’s grandson.